-This press guide is for any journalist, researcher, or blogger who would like information about the 2016 Schmidt Family Reunion for a news piece.
+This press guide is for any journalist, researcher, or blogger who would like information about the upcoming 2026 Schmidt Family Reunion, or about the past 2016 Schmidt Family Reunion, for a news piece.
 For more information than what is listed here, or to schedule an interview with one of the event organizers, please contact Josiah Schmidt, either by email or by phone at (937) 825-6049.
 Reporters and bloggers are also welcome to attend the reunion in person to document the event and obtain quotes/interviews from participants.
 We encourage all journalists and bloggers to let us know about any stories they produce regarding the reunion, so that we can help promote the stories.

 The 2016 Schmidt Family Reunion happened at the Clay County Fairgrounds and Events Center in Spencer, Iowa on the weekend of July 30th and 31st, 2016.

 - The 2016 reunion was a project started in 2013 by Emmetsburg resident Josiah Schmidt.
-Josiah is a professional genealogist and non-profit development coordinator, who was originally from the Mallard – West Bend area of Iowa.
+Josiah is a professional genealogist and was, at the time, also working as a non-profit development coordinator.
+Josiah originally hails from the Mallard – West Bend area of Iowa.

 - The reunion was organized by the Schmidt Family Reunion Committee (a 501c7 social club non-profit).
 The committee’s board of directors, at the time, consisted of: Josiah Schmidt of Emmetsburg, Valerie Newhouse of Emmetsburg, Karen Anderson of Graettinger, Denise Lindemann of Oelwein, Deb Schulz of Algona, Rod Schmidt of Longmont (Colorado), and Becky Dykhuis of Sioux Falls (South Dakota).